gabeangeliniknoll/gabeangeliniknoll.github.io/docs/index.md

 ///

-/// html | div[style='float: right;max-width=600px']
+/// html | div[style='float: right; max-width:600px']

 I am an assistant professor in the Department of Mathematics, Applied Mathematics, and Statistics at [Case Western Reserve University](https://mathstats.case.edu/).

 Previously, I held postdoctoral researcher positions at Université Paris 13, Freie Universität Berlin, and Michigan State University.
-From fall 2024 to spring 2025, I was a guest at the Max PLanck Institute for Mathematics in Bonn.
+From fall 2024 to spring 2025, I was a guest at the Max Planck Institute for Mathematics in Bonn.
 I earned my PhD at Wayne State University under the direction of Andrew Salch.

 My research areas are algebraic topology and algebraic K-theory.
 I am especially interested in computations that have applications to arithmetic and geometry.